joshfrench/om-wiki-fork/Tutorial.md

 `Command-ENTER` to evaluate it.
 Again it will take a second to make the initial connection.
-After the connection is made and the application is updated, edit the string again, re-evaluate and you will see that updating the application on fly is pretty snappy.
+After the connection is made and the application is updated, edit the string again, re-evaluate and you will see that updating the application on the fly is pretty snappy.

-Before proceeding remove the `swap!` expression
+Before proceeding remove the `swap!` expression.

 ## Om basics